 In Part 5 of my five-part interview with Phil, the legendary producer talks about the wide range of '60s artists he has recorded either as an engineer or a producer:

 Phil Ramone: That’s right.
 She was 16 years old at the time but had all the signs of being a big pop star.
 Once we finished It’s My Party, we started on You Don't Own Me and all those other songs.
-Leslie always put herself in a place artistically that would have shocked most other people at that age.
+Lesley always put herself in a place artistically that would have shocked most other people at that age.

 JW: How did It's My Party wind up in your hands?

 PR: I got a call from Quincy Jones.
 He had recorded the song for Mercury at Bell Sound, which was a big pop studio in New York in those days.
 Arrangers tended to write for that room at Bell, and the engineers there were really good.
 Quincy told me he needed to do some work on the track but couldn’t book time at Bell.
 It was a three-track recording, and he said he had to have the record out immediately.
 He asked if I could cut it that night.
 Producers wanted records cut fast to get them on the radio as quickly as possible to build buzz and an audience.

 PR: I said yeah, I had a lathe, which was used to cut blank vinyl records from the master tape.
 I told him we’d work all night to cut whatever he needed for radio.